 Senior Lecturer in Public Policy

 Dr Paul Copeland joined the School in September 2012 having previously been a Hallsworth Research Fellow of Political Economy at the University of Manchester (2009-2012).
 Prior to this he completed his BA, MA (RES) and PhD all at the University of Manchester.
 He also worked as an English language teacher in both the Czech Republic and South Korea.
-He is currently director of the Centre for European Research at QMUL and in 2015 was elected as a committee member of the Academic Association for Contemporary European Studies (UACES).
+In 2015 he was elected as a committee member of the Academic Association for Contemporary European Studies (UACES).
 He is currently the co-convenor (with Liam Campling) of the MSc International Business and Politics.